 Upgrade the Fuel Component

-The turbocharger boosts the engine so that your car speed increased, so the engine will need more fuel and pressure to maintain it.
+The turbocharger boosts the engine so that your car speed increases, so the engine will need more fuel and pressure to maintain it.
 The more power you use, the more energy (octane or diesel) it will need.

 Compression Ratio Upgrades